Capital punishment in Ireland: Later executions

-Between November 1923 and April 1954, there were a total of 35 executions within the Republic of Ireland.
+Between November 1923 and April 1954, there were a total of 35 executions in Ireland.
 55 men and women were also sentenced to death in that time period but ultimately received a reprieve.
 Thirteen were sentenced for murdering their newborns, and 42 for other types of murder.
 In the 1920s, execution was relatively common for murderers.
 The only woman executed after independence was Annie Walsh in 1925.
 She and her nephew blamed each other for the murder of her elderly husband.
 The press expected only the nephew to be found guilty, but both were.
 She was hanged aged 31 in spite of the jury recommending clemency.